junaedsiam/terraform/README.md

 ## Todo

-- Structure all the problems as a list of categories containing topic wise problems
+- Structure the readme as a list of categories containing topic-wise problems